Folgue02/salas-api/README.md

 - `/reservas` to manage the bookings.
 - `/salas` to manage the rooms.

+Some of the parameters have a certain format:

+- Dates have to follow the following format: `dd-MM-yyyy HH:mm`
+- The location of a room is composed of a character and a number: `A2`

 ### 3.1 Room management

 | **Endpoint**  | **Method** | **Request params**                          | **Returns**                                                    | **Errors**                                                                                                                        |